 So those that want to “adopt the Spotify Model” are really just looking for a quick fix or silver bullet.
 They don’t really want to change much, they just want to tweak a few things.

 What Can We Learn from the Spotify Model?

 So let’s take a moment to reverse engineer and decode the culture based on the publicly available information.
 To do this, I’ve used various videos and articles and relied heavily on a Henrik Kniberg video from 2014.
-Note that this is at least 5 years old and may describe approaches that are no longer being used by Spotify.
+Note that this is at least 8 years old and they describe approaches that are no longer being used by Spotify.

 Reading the articles and watching the videos, you can discern the following key elements of the Spotify Culture.
 As you review this list, do a gut check.
 Are you doing this today?
 Would these approaches even fly at your company?
 What would it take to implement them?
 That may be the best test of whether you are anywhere near the “Spotify model”.

-[You can great articles like this each month by joining our monthly newsletter: Join Now]
+[You can receive great articles like this each month by joining our monthly newsletter: Join Now

 25 Cultural Elements You Can Divine about the “Spotify Model” of Agility

 - “Don’t scale agile…descale your organization.”
 Henrik starts with this quote which directly conflicts with the 5% of people who claim to be scaling agile using Spotify.
 It isn’t about changing agile to fit your company, it is changing your organization to achieve business agility.
 Q: Have you considered descaling your organization before scaling agile?